git-hamza/multi-label_multi_output_classification/README.md

 damaged: 98
 ```
 ### Model Selection:
-We did not go for custom modeling due to the small dataset.
-We wanted to use a pretrained model for the
+Custom model was out of option due to the size of dataset bottleneck.
+Instead, we went for a pretrained model to use
-pretrained weights advantage in order make up for the small dataset.
-Bigger architecture like `ResNet` and `Inception`
+its pretrained weights to our advantage in order make up for the small dataset.
+Bigger architecture like `ResNet`
-are not used as the problem seems rather simple.
-We used pretrained mobilenetv2 and attached 2 classification layers to it
+and `Inception` are not used as the problem seems rather simple.
+We used pretrained *mobilenetv2* and attached 2
-(color and state).
+classification layers to it(color and state).
 For details, please look into the `model.py` file.
-Selection of loss and optimizer function
-are also explained in the code files.
+Selection of loss and optimizer function are also explained in the code files.

-### Code:
+### Source code:
 Code structure is modular in nature.
-For running the code, set configuration parameters and run the code as `train` or `test` by executing following command.
+Set configuration parameters in *configuration.ini* and run the code as `train` or `test` by executing following command.
 ```bash
 python3 main.py --mode train
 ```

 - `main.py` main script which calls other modules
-- `configuration.ini` configuration parameters can be set here.
+- `configuration.ini` configuration parameters can be set here
-- `model.py` modeling details.
+- `model.py` modeling details
-- `train.py` training loop.
+- `train.py` training loop
-- `test.py` used for model testing.
+- `test.py` for model testing
-- `utils` utility funcitons
+- `utils` utility functions
   - `config.py` reading _configuration.ini_ and distributing it to other python modules
   - `helper_functions.py` all the helper function used in the project.
 - `dataset` dataset related functions.
   - `data_attributes.py` used for data insights
   - `data_loading.py` loading the data into required format for model
-  - `data_split.py` spliting the data between train, val and test.
+  - `data_split.py` splitting the data between train, val and test.

-Before running the code, please install packages from the `requirements.txt` file.
+**Note:** Before running the code, please install packages from the `requirements.txt` file.

 ## Analysis
-While triaining, we get the accuracy of combine color and state class as well with loss.
-Accuracy is a weak metric
+While training, we get the loss and accuracy of combine color and state class.
+Accuracy metric is a weak evaluation
-for evaluation due to the imbalance dataset and the multi labeled output.
-Although precision, recall and f1 score is also
+metric in our case due to multi labeled output and imbalance dataset.
+Although precision, recall and f1 scores are also
 extracted from the output.

 ![Training Graphs](graphs/loss_acc_graph.PNG?raw=true "Loss Accuracy Graph (training and validation)")

-As the dataset was pretty small, so results on test testset was not very convincing.
-However, metric for both training
+The dataset is pretty small, so results on test set was not good.
+However, metric for both training data `(thresh=0.5)`
-and testing data `(thresh=0.5)` are shown below.
+is shown below.

 Training:
 ```